warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ---

+--->

 ## Abstract syntax tree

-An abstract syntax tree (AST) is a formal representation of an [Intent](#intent) definition.
+An abstract syntax tree (AST) is a formal representation of an [Approval Rule](#approval-rule) definition.
 This is how it's created:

-1. A user defines a new Intent in the [Intent-Specific Language](#intent-specific-language).
+1. A user defines a new Approval Rule in the [Intent-Specific Language](#intent-specific-language).
-2. A tokenizer breaks the Intent into tokens representing the smallest elements of the [Intent-Specific Language](#intent-specific-language).
+2. A tokenizer breaks the Approval Rule into tokens representing the smallest elements of the [Intent-Specific Language](#intent-specific-language).
 3. A parser validates the syntactic structure of the definition and represents it as an AST, which is stored on-chain.

 ---